cornell-zhang/heterocl/docs/tutorial.md

         for y in range(10):
           B[x][y] = A[x][y] * a
       ```
-   Note that for the input list, we only need to include tensors.
+   Note that for the input list, we do not need to include Vars.
+For other algorithm description, please refer to [this section](#op).
 Now we can build the above program.
-First, we can specify the data types of the variables by using `hcl.resize`.
-The definition is shown below.
-      ```python
-      hcl.resize(variables, dtype)
-      ```
-   After that, we create a schedule for the whole program using `hcl.create_schedule`.
+First, we create a schedule for the whole program using `hcl.create_schedule`.
+Any Stage in the program can be scheduled.
+In this section we are not going to further discuss scheduling.
 Please look at [Scheduling Functions](#sch) for more information.
-To create a schedule, we need the last operation.
-Most tensor operation APIs will return an operation although in some cases no new tensor is created.
-For the list of tensor operations, please refer to [Tensor Operations](#op).
+To create a schedule, we need the last Stage.
 Following shows the API of `hcl.create_schedule`.
       ```python
       s = hcl.create_schedule(op)
       ```